alexch/codelikethis/public/lessons/learn_to_code_with_javascript/loops.md

 Then later on -- only *after* the parent function is written -- go back and write the faked-out function.

-# LAB: More exercises about loops
+# LAB: More about loops

 Exercisms:

   * [Collatz Conjecture](https://exercism.io/my/solutions?exercise_id=collatz-conjecture&track_id=javascript)
   * [Pangram](https://exercism.io/my/solutions?exercise_id=pangram&track_id=javascript)

+* [An overview of JavaScript iterators ](https://medium.freecodecamp.org/javascript-iterators-17ab32c3cae7) - The difference between for, for…in and for…of loops